 Having walked around the house and grounds for over two hours we stopped for a break in the Servants Hall Tea Room and enjoyed freshly baked cakes and a warm cup of tea to round off our wonderful pre – Christmas day at Audley End.

-I was so impressed with my visit to Audley End House I am planning to make a further visit after March 25th when the house opens up fully for the spring and summer season.
+I was so impressed with my visit to Audley End House I am planning to make a further visit after when the house opens up fully.